 Key takeaways from this chapter

-- A variation in the price would have an impact on both the buyer and the seller of the forwards contract
+- A variation in the price would impact both the buyer and the seller of the forwards’ contract.

 - The core of a forward and futures contract is the same.